Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “At the end of the day, the human component is still key to communication among partners,” Ramcharan said.
 “Strong relationships and data sharing with suppliers, carriers and customers improve and build resiliency into the distribution network.”

-Use top-rated distribution chain management software.
+Use top-rated distribution management software.

 Track supply chain metrics.

-Ensure your supply chain management strategy is working effectively by concentrating on key performance indicators (KPIs), including your inventory-to-sales ratio, perfect order rate, supply chain cycle time and warehousing costs.
-Monitoring these KPIs helps businesses identify bottlenecks and areas of success, ensuring optimal performance that improves cash flow and customer satisfaction.
+To understand whether your supply chain strategy is working, focus on a few key performance indicators (KPIs), such as your inventory-to-sales ratio, perfect order rate, supply chain cycle time and warehousing costs.

 “[Tracking metrics leads] to transparency and shared understanding, rallying teams around common objectives and empowering stakeholders with actionable insights and data-driven decision-making capabilities that drive efficiency, sustainability and resilience across the supply chain ecosystem,” Morgan explained.